 Users may register as visitors to a trade fair in order to gain access to the ticket shop and register additional persons for whom they wish to order tickets.

-We send registered visitors information about visiting the trade fair by electronic mail and, for example, announce the start of ticket sales.
-These electronic mail messages do not contain any advertising.
+We send registered visitors necessary information about visiting the trade fair by electronic mail and, for example, notify visitors of the start of ticket sales if these sales had not yet started at the time of registration.
 A registered visitor can deactivate the receipt of such information at any time.

 The basis of law for this is Article 6 Section 1 Letter b of the General Data Protection Regulation (fulfilment of contract).